-A. Real-Life Experiment Results
+A. Physical Experiment Results

-To assess the accuracy of our networks, we performed benchmark experiments where the baseline and the extended network visited 50 predefined locations in the training region in grid-like fashion (5 x 10), starting from 3 different initial locations as shown in Fig. 6.
+To assess the accuracy of our networks, we performed benchmark experiments where the baseline and the extended network visited 50 predefined locations in the training region in grid-like fashion (5 x 10), starting from three different initial locations as shown in Fig. 6.
 The objective of such experiment was to test how accurately the network could navigate to various targeted locations, given various goal inputs.
-We tested each network in the following familiar and unseen environments to test their robustness (Table I): two training conditions (low, high brightness settings), in one unseen brightness setting, in the same unseen brightness setting plus with dynamically moving distraction using a light-pipe tool, and in the same unseen brightness setting plus with two dynamically moving distractions using a lightpipe and forceps, both of which are commonly-used retinal surgery tools (Fig.6).
+We tested each network in the familiar and unseen environments as listed in Table I and Fig. 6.
 For experiments with tool-distractions, we only tested from the right-most initial position out of the three, since a human had to hold the tools throughout the long experiments.
-The light-pipe was dynamically maneuvered to follow the tool-tip, and the forceps was held by-hand on the opposite side.
+The light-pipe and forceps were dynamically maneuvered to follow the tool-tip.
 Both tools occasionally occluded the surgical tool and its shadow.